Weekly Operational Meetings

 Objective of Weekly Operational Meetings

-Weekly Operational Meetings help keep the team(s) focus on Experience Data as it develops in real time.
+Weekly Operational Meetings help keep the team(s) focused on Experience Data as it develops in real-time.

 Impact of Weekly Operational Meetings